AnthiPap/web-development-projects/README.md

   Frontend with React:

   12. A to-do app build with *React*, deployed with *Heroku*.
-  13. A note appbuild with *React* .
+  13. A noter app build with *React* .